Locally finitely presented and coherent hearts: Introduction

-{\bf Acknowledgement.} We are grateful to Jan \v{S}\v{t}ov\'{\i}\v{c}ek for several comments and suggestions.
+{\bf Acknowledgement.} We are grateful to Jan \v{S}\v{t}ov\'{\i}\v{c}ek, Henning Krause and Flavio Coelho for several comments and suggestions.
 It is also a pleasure for us to thank Lidia Angeleri H\"ugel and Rosanna Laking for several helpful discussions, started during a fruitful research stay of the three authors in Verona, in February 2019.
+We also thank the referee for the careful reading of the manuscript and the subsequent comments and suggestions that helped to improve the presentation of the paper.